4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 Day 3: Garden District, Cemeteries, and Sculpture Garden

-Take the St. Charles streetcar from the French Quarter to the Garden District.
+This morning take the St. Charles streetcar to the Garden District.
 Disembark at the Washington Avenue stop.
 Wander through the District’s gorgeous mansions.
 Download a free walking tour ahead of time, or simply crisscross the streets between Jackson, St. Charles, Louisiana, and Magazine Street.
-Be sure not to miss Lafayette Cemetery #1, and the lovely above-ground tombs.
+Be sure not to miss Lafayette Cemetery No. 1, and the lovely above-ground tombs.

 Re-board the St. Charles streetcar and cruise along the oak lined avenues until you get to City Park, The 1300 acre park is home to ancient oak, botanical, and sculpture gardens, and many other attractions.
 There are four miles of trails ranging from Bayou St. John to Lake Pontchartrain.
 Rent a bike at the City Boat Park, and spend a few hours exploring the park.

 If you are feeling energetic, cycle from the park to Metarie Cemetery (roughly 2 miles through city streets).
 Metarie Cemetery has a large collection of ornate above ground marble tombs and funeral statues (a must-see if you are a cemetery buff).
-Return the bicycles to the Boat Park and take the Canal St. streetcar back to the Quarter.
+Try this St Louis Cemetery No. 1 Tour.

 This evening, enjoy the streets of the French Quarter.
-For a dinner destination, Joe and I suggest Antoine’s.
-This family-run, creole restaurant is a classic.
+For a dinner destination, Randy and I suggest Antoine’s.
+This family-run, old-world creole restaurant is a classic.
 While eating here one night we had a table that looked onto the street.
 All we could look at, though, was a table of a dozen ladies in whites dresses and fancy wide-brimmed hats.
-As if this was not a spectacular enough sight, mid-meal a famous singer (TB!) walked past us to be seated in a private room.
-The food was great, but the people watching was what we will always remember.

 Bye-Bye now!
 Laura and Randy